Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A blood sample is taken from your arm and then tested.
 Several different types of tests may be done on this blood.
 Some count the numbers of blood cells.
 Others test for substances the body uses to make RBCs, such as vitamins and iron.

 Your treatment will depend on the cause of your anemia.
 It will also depend on how severe your symptoms are.
-Your doctor can tell you more about treatment options and their risks and benefits for you.
+Your healthcare provider can tell you more about treatment options and their risks and benefits for you.
 Treatments include the following:

-Intravenous (IV) iron.
-A liquid medication containing iron is given by shots or IV line.
+Intravenous or injection treatments.
+A liquid medicine containing iron is given by shots or IV line.
 Several treatments may be given.
 IV iron is usually used if you are being given an ESA.
 IV iron usually takes 1 to 4 weeks to reverse anemia.
 Certain vitamins may also be given as an injection (shot), such as vitamin B12.

 Oral supplements.
 Iron or vitamin B supplements may be given.
-These come in liquid or pill form, to take by mouth or they may be by injection.
+These come in liquid or pill form to take by mouth or they may be by injection.
 Oral supplements can take weeks or months to reverse anemia.